cburnell/ARSIS-6/ARSIS-Unity/Assets/Labs/EventSystem/EventSystem.md

 5. Add the script to the Text GameObject in the scene and set the `counterText` variable to the Text component.

 ## Sending The Event
+Now that we've created the event, we need to create a script that listens for the event and updates the UI.

-1. Create a new MonoBeheiviour and open it in your editor.
+1. Create a new script
+2. Open the script in your editor.
-2. import the `EventSystem` namespace.
+3. Import the `EventSystem` and `UnityEngine.UI` namespaces.
-3. add a event listener to the button's `onClick` event that increments the value of an int and sends the new value in a `CounterValue` event.
-That method might look like this:
+4. Add a event listener to the button's `onClick` event that increments the value of an int and sends the new value in a `CounterValue` event.

+The complete script might look like this:
 ```csharp
 using UnityEngine;
 using EventSystem;